grant-olson/grant-olson.github.io/_posts/2014-04-28-did-julius-caeser-predict-the-end-of-the-world.md

 One of the nice things about dynamic languages like ruby is the REPL.
 The Read-Evalueate-Print-Loop.
 Also known as the interactive console.
 In ruby you fire it up with `irb`.
-Sometimes it's easier to fire this up to mess around with a class then to actually *ugh* read the documentation.
+Sometimes it's easier to fire this up to learn about the implementation than to actually *ugh* read the documentation.

-I was messing around with dates, so I typed this out to get an idea of how dates were formatted.
+I was messing around with dates, and wanted to get an idea of how dates were formatted:

     grant@john-icicleboy:~$ irb
     2.1.1 :001 > require 'date'